codiplaykz/codibit-micropython-docs/docs/reference/builtin.md

 display.show()
 ```

-### Images

 #### `display.draw_image(image, x, y, scale=1)`

 Draws an image at the specified position.
-The scale parameter allows you to adjust the image size.
+Only draws to buffer, requires separate `show()` call to display on screen.

 **Parameters:**
 - `image`: Image object